If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 You might have state parks near you that you didn’t even know about, or check out city and county parks in your local area.
 Some likely have interactive nature centers with free programming for kids on the weekends!

-I hope this post gave you some inspiration for your own no-spend weekend.
+I hope this post gave you some inspiration for your own no spend weekend or bigger no spend challenge.
 If you have any other ideas, please share them with us in a comment below!